Muhammad al-Idrisi: Description of Chinese trade

 Al-Idrisi mentioned that Chinese junks carried leather, swords, iron and silk.
 He mentions the glassware of the city of Hangzhou and labels Quanzhou's silk as the best.

 In his records of Chinese trade, al-Idrisi also wrote about the Silla Dynasty (one of Korea's historical Dynasties, and a major trade partner to China at the time), and was one of the first Arabs to do so.

-Egyptology

-Al-Idrisi wrote a six-chapter volume concerning the pyramids of Giza, while only mentioning the Sphinx in passing.
-This work took five years and gave a systematic and concise approach to the research surrounding the Giza plateau.
-He also mourned the destruction of other smaller pyramids in Giza, when their stones were taken to construct walls and bridges around Cairo.
+Al-Idrisi's References to Silla led other Arab merchants to seek Silla and its trade, and contribute to many Arab's perception of Silla as the ideal East-Asian country.

 Nuzhat al-Mushtaq

 As well as the maps, al-Idrisi produced a compendium of geographical information with the title Kitab nuzhat al-mushtaq fi'khtiraq al-'afaq.
 The title has been translated as The book of pleasant journeys into faraway lands or The pleasure of him who longs to cross the horizons.
 It has been preserved in nine manuscripts, seven of which contain maps.

 The translated title of this work (in the "pleasure of him ..." form) attracted favourable comment from the team selecting lists of names for features expected to be discovered by the New Horizons probe reconnoitring the Pluto system.
 The Al-Idrisi Montes is a geographical feature in that system named after him.

 In the introduction, al-Idrisi mentions two sources for geographical coordinates: Claudius Ptolemy and "an astronomer" that must be Ishaq ibn al-Hasan al-Zayyat; and states that he has cross-checked oral reports from different informers to see if geographical coordinates were consistent.